Adnanbd/NewsApp-with-GETX-DIO-and-FREE-API/README.md

 (For customizable set of loading animations)
 ## API

-Create a account and get a free APIKEY:
+Create an account and get a free APIKEY:
 * [News API](https://newsapi.org/)